The Swan, Bampton

-What.
-A. Find.
-A pretty, whitewashed pub, in a historic town with a cabinet groaning from the weight of awards.
+A pretty, whitewashed pub, in a historic town & a cabinet full of awards.
 Very pleased to meet you, The Swan.

 You know those pretty unassuming-looking pubs, the types that just look like a cosy part of the furniture?
 The ones that haven’t given completely over to the uniformed look of gastro-pubbiness (it’s in my dictionary, which one are you looking at?!), that the locals pitch up at, daily, and that make you feel slightly jealous that you don’t have one fifty yards down your own road?
 That’ll be the Swan, the oldest pub in town.

 Bampton, teetering on the Devon/Somerset border, is perfectly placed to nip off the main roads and stop for a bite (or a night), whether you’re headed north, west, east, anywhere really.
 Me and the Muddy clan broke the journey to North Devon one Friday afternoon and timed it just right for an early doors lunch.
 It’s a historic market town, on the fringes of Exmoor National Park and roughly equidistant from the north and south coast of the county (40-ish minutes), full of listed buildings and a winner of Britain in Bloom several times; you get the picture.

 Back in the spring this pub, with restaurant and rooms found its way on to my radar, since it had been getting a lot of press and deservedly so.
 The breadth and variety of awards won over the past 18 months is impressive, from Visit England, to Trenchermans, The AA and, in January this year, finding its way into the Estrella Damm Top 50 Gastropub Awards list.
 Plus, most importantly of all, a finalist in the Muddy Awards.
 The judges, you included, say the Swan does all three of its ‘Eat, Sleep, Drink’ offerings in a top notch kind of way.